janovekj/fini/docs/step-by-step-tutorial.md

 Alongside `context`, all event handlers have an `exec` function at their disposal.
 Simply put, `exec` is just a function that is set up to call whatever function we put inside it when the next state update happens.

-In our case, we've given it a simple function that will make a request to our endpoint, and when it resolves, it will dispatch the `succeeded` event.
+In our case, we've given it a simple function that will make a request to our endpoint, and when it resolves, it will dispatch the `success` event.
 Now we're getting somewhere!

 (For simplicity, we're assuming the request will never fail, which you probably shouldn't do in real life.
 Please don't use this example in production.)